-Based on the results, a treatment plan can be put together to prevent phlebitis from reoccurring.
+A treatment plan can be put together to prevent phlebitis from reoccurring based on the results.

-Treatment for superficial phlebitis may include removal of an IV catheter, warm compresses, or antibiotics if an infection is suspected.
+Treatment for superficial phlebitis may include removing an IV catheter, warm compresses, or antibiotics if an infection is suspected.

-To treat phlebitis, you may need to take blood thinners, which make it difficult for your blood to clot.
+To treat phlebitis, you may need to take blood thinners, making it difficult for your blood to clot.

 If the phlebitis is very extensive and causes significant problems with blood return to the limb, you may be a candidate for a procedure called a thrombectomy.

-In this procedure, a surgeon inserts a lead and catheter into the affected vein and either removes the clot, dissolves it with clot-dissolving drugs, such as tissue plasminogen activators, or performs a combination of both.
+In this procedure, a surgeon inserts a lead and catheter into the affected vein and either removes the clot, dissolves it with clot-dissolving drugs, such as tissue plasminogen activators, or performs both.

-Insertion of a filter into one of your main blood vessels, the vena cava, may be recommended if you have a DVT and are at high risk for pulmonary embolism, but cannot take blood thinners.
+Inserting a filter into one of your main blood vessels, the vena cava, may be recommended if you have a DVT and are at high risk for pulmonary embolism but cannot take blood thinners.

-This filter will not prevent blood clots from forming, but it will prevent parts of the clot from traveling to your lungs.
+This filter will not prevent blood clots from forming, but it will prevent parts of the chunk from traveling to your lungs.